Graves' Disease Center

 Local compressive symptoms

-Unresponsiveness to medical therapy for more then 2 years.
+Unresponsiveness to medical therapy for more than 2 years.

 Patients desiring pregnancy (within a year)